Lemx5/QuotesBot/README.md

 # QuotesBot
-A Telegram Bot That Can Post Random Quotes On Channel in Every 12Hours
+A Telegram Bot That Can Post Random Quotes.